 The owner, like I, is looking for any info on this builder.
 I’ve usually found that the best way is to simply get the name up on the Internet asap – and hope for a family member to Google-find us.
 Of course, I hope that any Chicago area guitar researchers would let me know if this name has ever come up as well.

 It’s hard to tell from the photos where Carlson’s 8-sub-bass harp guitar lies between “homemade” and “finely hand-built”).
-The design, with its offset soundhole, and second sub-bass support neck with custom shaped headstock overlapping the main head, looks like it could have been influenced by another obscure builder, one Henry Tabbert of Cincinnati, Ohio.
+The design, with its offset soundhole, and second sub-bass support neck with custom-shaped headstock overlapping the main head, looks like it could have been influenced by another obscure builder, one Henry Tabbert of Cincinnati, Ohio (below).